moronifacundo/moronifacundo/README.md

 👋 Hi, I’m @moronifacundo

 👀 I’m interested in many many things!
-I am a Full Stack Developer, I love languages, I study industrial engineering, and I design games for fun.
+I am a Full Stack Developer, I love languages, I studied Industrial Engineering, and I design games for fun.
 I also enjoy teaching, and I am a Teacher of English as a Foreign Language.

 💻 I have worked mostly with JS, NodeJS, TS, Python, React, Redux, Express, Postgres.